aqeelanwar/PEDRA/environments/readme.md

   * Outdoor OldTown

-## Indoor Environments:
+The videos above is a walk through different environments so it helps you to pick based on your needs instead of downloading it and then looking at it.

-  Screen shot and videos
+## Downloading the environments
-  The video below is a walk through different environments so it helps you to pick based on your needs instead of downloading it and then looking at it.
+The compressed zip file of environments can be downloaded from [here](link here).
+Once downloaded, extract the zip file into the ureal_envs folder

 ## Environment file structure: